iwatakeshi/django-react/README.md

 cd frontend && npm run start
 ```

-Once the servers have started.
-Simply view the app at http://localhost:8000.
+Once the servers have started, simply view the app at http://localhost:8000.